Homebirth

 —Michel Odent, MD, OB/GYN

-Among the many benefits of homebirth with a midwife:
+More benefits of homebirth with a midwife:

-• Avoiding unnecessary interventions and strict timetables
+• Avoid unnecessary interventions and strict timetables

 How is midwifery care different than standard obstetric care?